rev-net/memo/pitch.md

 Blockchain agreements are the correct building block, but currently attempted solutions are incomplete with unsustainable tradeoffs:
 - **Liquidity farming:** Tokenized models marketed as open and yield providing, but with implicit or explicit backdoors for insiders to dump on retail once they've filled their bags.
 - **Governance DAOs:** Tokenized voting systems that decide how raised funds and revenues should be spent, creating power struggles that get in the way of effective capital allocation.
-- **Revenue sharing:** Tokenized guarentees that sales will be split between certain entities, but with no follow-on incentive for propegating network growth after fees have been extracted.
+- **Revenue sharing:** Tokenized guarantees that sales will be split between certain entities, but with no follow-on incentive for propagating network growth after fees have been extracted.

 We need a growth-oriented solution that is sustainable, reliable, and massively scalable to help every business with an online presence realize their potential in the upcoming tokenized economy.